 \subsubsection{Instance-Level Pose Estimation}

 This task demands the prediction of rotation and translation for known instances from the training set.

-\paragraph{Metrics:} Adhering to the BOP challenge protocol~\cite{hodavn2020bop}, we utilize Average Recall (AR) of Visible Surface Discrepancy (VSD), Maximum Symmetry-Aware Surface Distance (MSSD), and Maximum Symmetry-Aware Projection Distance (MSPD) as our metrics.
+\paragraph{Metrics:} Adhering to the BOP challenge protocol~\cite{hodavn2020bop}, we use Average Recall (AR) of Visible Surface Discrepancy (VSD), Maximum Symmetry-Aware Surface Distance (MSSD), and Maximum Symmetry-Aware Projection Distance (MSPD) as our metrics.
 Detailed computation of these metrics is described in~\cite{hodavn2020bop}.
-Objects with visibility fraction less than $10\%$ are skipped for evaluation following the BOP \cite{hodavn2020bop} convention.
 Results are averaged across all instances.

-\paragraph{Baselines:} We assess four baselines: PPF~\cite{drost2010model}, CosyPose~\cite{labbe2020cosypose}, SurfEmb~\cite{haugaard2022surfemb}, and GDRNPP~\cite{Wang_2021_GDRN}.
-While PPF does not require training data, the others are state-of-the-art methods dependent on additional training on the PBR dataset.
-To focus on pose estimation performance, we assume that ground-truth instance detections are available.
+\paragraph{Baselines:} We assessed four baselines: PPF~\cite{drost2010model}, CosyPose~\cite{labbe2020cosypose}, SurfEmb~\cite{haugaard2022surfemb}, and GDRNPP~\cite{Wang_2021_GDRN}.
+While PPF does not require training data, the others are SOTA methods dependent on additional training on the PBR dataset.
+To focus on pose estimation performance, we assume that ground-truth detections are available.

 \paragraph{Result Analysis:} The quantitative analysis is presented in Table~\ref{tab:poseinst}.
-Notably, while state-of-the-art methods excel on the BOP benchmarks, they do not perform as well as PPF, which relies on local geometric feature matching in point clouds.
-The relative success of PPF highlights the potential for improvement in state-of-the-art methods, particularly regarding robustness and scalability to handle a large set of instances.
+Notably, while SOTA methods excel on the BOP benchmarks, they do not perform as well as PPF, which relies on local geometric feature matching in point clouds.
+The relative success of PPF highlights the potential for improvement in SOTA methods, particularly regarding sim-to-real ability and scalability to handle a large set of instances.
 Qualitative results can be found in the supplementary.